 This post may contain affiliate links that help support the blog when you make a purchase

 Vertical Heterophoria?
-Now you’re just making shit up.
+Now you’re just making stuff up.

-I’m not, but I understand why you feel that way.
+Vertical heterophoria is a funny name, so I get it, but no, I’m not making it up.
 There are (by my exaggerated estimate) roughly a million comorbid conditions that are related to ADHD from restless leg syndrome, to sleep apnea, now to vertical heterophoria.
 I think vertical heterophoria is my favorite of all the comorbid conditions.
 Why?
-Because it has the most interesting sounding name, and it is easily solved.
+Because it has the most interesting sounding name, and it was the most easily corrected for me.
 Living with ADHD is complicated stuff.
-We don’t need anymore to manage.
+We don’t need any more to manage.

 Is Vertical Heterophoria ADHD related?

 It is closely related to ADHD.
 According to the Neurovisual Center of New York, “Up to 50% of children with ADHD have a vision problem which contributes to reading and learning difficulties.
 Often, the vision problem is an eye misalignment so small that it’s missed on routine vision exams.”
 That means if you are living with ADHD you could be experiencing the symptoms of vertical heterophoria and not even know it.
 The fact that vertical heterophoria is not widely known amongst a community with such a high risk for developing it is something that we should work to change.
 It wasn’t until several years after my ADHD diagnosis that I learned about vertical heterophoria, and it was completely by accident.